Whether you’re currently a landlord or are thinking of becoming one, let’s be real, this was probably not how you envisioned 2020.

 This whole Covid-19 situation is a maaaajor curveball, but chin up!
 At the end of the day, we all need a roof over our heads, so there will be people looking to rent.
 If you were a business, you’d be essential 😉 (Did we just come up with a pick-up line…?)

-Whatever course of action you choose to take during this trying period, remember to keep within the safety guidelines to keep not only you and your tenants safe but also the rest of the community.
+Whatever course of action you choose to take during this trying period, remember to keep within the safety guidelines to keep you, your tenants and the rest of the community safe.
 Check out how other landlords are doing it!

 BTW, we’ve just launched Rental+, a free programme in partnership with FWD Insurance to make renting truly worry-free.
 You pay nothing AND get free insurance coverage on your room or apartment rental.
 Trust us, it’ll make renting much easier than you think 😉 Click here to find out more on Rental+!